-HB 787 This measure exempts people who sell, transfer, or arrange for transfer of recycled and recovered materials from liability for solid waste released or threatened to be released from receiving facilities or sites, under certain circumstances.
+HB 787 (SB 912) This measure exempts people who sell, transfer, or arrange for transfer of recycled and recovered materials from liability for solid waste released or threatened to be released from receiving facilities or sites, under certain circumstances.
 It provides retroactive applicability.
-Last action: HB 787 passed both chambers and will now go to the governor for consideration.
+Last action: HB 787 on 8 APR 15 House committee agenda; SB 912 reported favorably from committee 7 APR 15.